 Knotweed Fruit Leather

 - Peel the fruit.
 Chop the knotweed and fruit into 1 inch pieces.
-Put the water, fruit and knotweed into a deep sided pan and cook on medium heat, stirring occasionally.
-Cook the fruit and knotweed until completely soft, about 15 minutes, then transfer to a blender, add the mint leaves and puree until as smooth as possible.
+Put the apples and knotweed into a deep sided pan and cook on medium heat, stirring occasionally.
+Cook the fruit and knotweed until completely soft and the knotweed has given up it's juice, about 20 minutes.
+If the mixture looks very watery, reduce a bit longer.
+Transfer to a blender, add the mint leaves and puree until as smooth as possible.
+You should be left with a thick, smooth puree.

 - At the restaurant, I put the knotweed on silicon sheets and dry it in an oven turned off with the fan still running, which takes just a few hours.
 At home, you could put the silicon sheets in a dehydrator, or for an old school approach, place the fruit puree in the sun with a fan on it too.
 Drying slow in an oven on the warm setting would work fine too.